techquest/api-jam/README.md

 * Customer will enter their Interswitch (QuickTeller) Passport username & password
 * An Access Token is returned to the developer
 * Developer uses Access Token to fetch Customer's payment instruments
-* Payment Instruments can be used to generate OTP, Paycode, Get Balance etc
+* Payment Instruments can be used to generate OTP, Paycode, Get Balance, Do Recharge etc

 ##How do I use the Paycode API?
 Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM.
 See steps below: